 Talking News Federation, is to provide visually impaired people with local, Colchester, news and information.

-A weekly edition compiled and duplicated each Thursday afternoon, and despatched on memory stick on Fridays for delivery by first class mail on Saturday mornings.
+It is compiled and duplicated each Thursday afternoon, and despatched on memory stick for delivery by first class mail on either Friday or Saturday mornings.
 It is also, as above, accessible via this web site or using the Sonata or Sonata+ box from the British Wireless for the Blind Fund (BWBF) fund.

 The main distribution area for recordings is that area covered by the Colchester postcodes CO1 to CO7, with some recordings sent to other parts of the country where visually impaired people, usually people who have lived in the Colchester Area in the past, now live.